 Jerome buys an investment property with a stand-alone studio at the front and a three-bedroom house at the rear.
 Jerome rents the property to Denise.
 Denise uses the studio for her legal practice and lives in the house with her family.
 The studio makes up 30% of the total land area of the property and is used as Denise's business premises 100% of the time Jerome owns the property.
-Because the property has a dwelling on it (the house), the property meets the initial definition of "residential land".
+Because the property has a dwelling on it (the house), the property meets the first part of the definition of "residential land".

 Jerome sells the property within 2 years of his bright-line start date.
-Although the property is used as business premises, it is not used "predominantly" (more than 50%) as business premises.
-Therefore, the property is not excluded from the definition of

-"residential land", so is caught by the bright-line test.
+Although the property is used as business premises, it is not used "predominantly" as business premises, as the business premises makes up only 30% of the total area of the land.
+Therefore, the property is not excluded from the definition of "residential land", so is caught by the bright-line test.
 Unlike Wayne in Example | Tauira 4, Jerome does not live in the house on the property.
 Accordingly, the "main home" exclusion (s CB 16A) is not available.